EllNul/Python-Quiz-for-AE2/README.md

     self.assertEqual(self.engine.score, 0)
     self.assertEqual(self.engine.results, [])
 ```
-Finally, it tests that appon restart the index, score, and results have all reset to the default value.
+Finally, it tests that upon restart the index, score, and results have all reset to the default value.
 This tests that repeatable sessions are not only possible but work as intended.
 That when the questions index finish, the engine picks up that it has transitioned set the next_question bool to false (correct terminal behaviour).